tc39/notes/meetings/2017-09/sept-26.md

 DE: For style, we are sticking with the CLDR convention, following feedback from the ECMA-402 working group.

-MS: Medium seems to be used in Date formatters for macOS and Windows APIs.
+MLS: Medium seems to be used in Date formatters for macOS and Windows APIs.

 DE: What about for duration formatters?

-MS: Not sure...
+MLS: Not sure...

 DE: Can anyone sign up to review this for stage 3?